katiefraser/PAIRS/Data Sheet.md

 ### Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?

-The data is labelled with `white' or `black' and `man' or `woman' depending on what demographic features were specified in the prompt.
-Note that this does not imply that any individual human can or should be labelled with these categories on the basis of their appearance; it is simply documenting the relevant aspects of the prompt to the image generation system.
+Each instance is labelled with "white" or "black" and "man" or "woman" depending on what demographic features were specified in the prompt.
+Note that this does not imply that any individual human can or should be labelled with these categories on the basis of their appearance; it is simply documenting the relevant aspects of the prompt input to the image generation system.

 Additionally, the images were down-sampled from their original size to 256x256 pixels to enable efficient processing by the large language-vision models.